microsoft/react-native-windows-samples/docs/getting-started.md

 For information around how to set up React Native, see the [React Native Getting Started Guide](https://reactnative.dev/docs/getting-started).

-> **Interested in exploring the new architecture?** We are "soft-launching" our implementation of the new architecture.
-If you’d like to be an early adopter, check out the instructions in the [New Architecture Guide](NewArch.md) and discover new templates available in [init-windows-cli](init-windows-cli.md#templates).
+> **Interested in migrating to [React Native's New Architecture](https://reactnative.dev/architecture/landing-page)?** New Architecture support in React Native for Windows is now available to preview in 0.76.
+Note there are several key changes, so if you’d like to be an early adopter, check out the information in the [New Architecture Guide](new-architecture.md).

 ## Create a new React Native project